Neil Armstrong: First Moon walk

-The flight plan called for a crew rest period before leaving the module, but Armstrong asked for this be moved to earlier in the evening, Houston time.
+The flight plan called for a crew rest period before leaving the module, but Armstrong asked for this to be moved to earlier in the evening, Houston time.
 When he and Aldrin were ready to go outside, Eagle was depressurized, the hatch was opened, and Armstrong made his way down the ladder.
-At the bottom of the ladder Armstrong said, "I'm going to step off the LM [lunar module] now".
+At the bottom of the ladder, while standing on a Lunar Module landing pad, Armstrong said, "I'm going to step off the LM now".
 He turned and set his left boot on the lunar surface at 02:56 UTC July 21, 1969, then said, "That's one small step for [a] man, one giant leap for mankind."
-The exact timing of Armstrong's first step on the Moon is unclear.
+The exact time of Armstrong's first step on the Moon is unclear.

 Armstrong prepared his famous epigram on his own.
 In a post-flight press conference, he said that he chose the words "just prior to leaving the LM."
 In a 1983 interview in Esquire magazine, he explained to George Plimpton: "I always knew there was a good chance of being able to return to Earth, but I thought the chances of a successful touch down on the moon surface were about even money—fifty–fifty ...
 Most people don't realize how difficult the mission was.
 So it didn't seem to me there was much point in thinking of something to say if we'd have to abort landing."
 In 2012, his brother Dean Armstrong said that Neil showed him a draft of the line months before the launch.
 Historian Andrew Chaikin, who interviewed Armstrong in 1988 for his book A Man on the Moon, disputed that Armstrong claimed to have conceived the line during the mission.

 Recordings of Armstrong's transmission do not provide evidence for the indefinite article "a" before "man", though NASA and Armstrong insisted for years that static obscured it.
 Armstrong stated he would never make such a mistake, but after repeated listenings to recordings, he eventually conceded he must have dropped the "a".
 He later said he "would hope that history would grant me leeway for dropping the syllable and understand that it was certainly intended, even if it was not said—although it might actually have been".
 There have since been claims and counter-claims about whether acoustic analysis of the recording reveals the presence of the missing "a"; Peter Shann Ford, an Australian computer programmer, conducted a digital audio analysis and claims that Armstrong did say "a man", but the "a" was inaudible due to the limitations of communications technology of the time.
 Ford and James R. Hansen, Armstrong's authorized biographer, presented these findings to Armstrong and NASA representatives, who conducted their own analysis.
-Armstrong found Ford's analysis "persuasive."
+Armstrong found Ford's analysis "persuasive".
 Linguists David Beaver and Mark Liberman wrote of their skepticism of Ford's claims on the blog Language Log.
 A 2016 peer-reviewed study again concluded Armstrong had included the article.
 NASA's transcript continues to show the "a" in parentheses.